Experts say that gum disease, rather than tooth decay, is the biggest factor in tooth loss.

 - 1. Gingivitis, the most common type, is characterized by bleeding, reddening and swelling of the gums.
-Bleeding when brushing one teeth is the most noticeable sign of gingivitis.
+Bleeding when brushing one tooth is the most noticeable sign of gingivitis.
 Unless treated in its early stages, gingivitis may progress into more serious conditions.
 Proper brushing and flossing of the teeth are usually enough to reduce the gum’s redness and swelling.

-- 2. Periodontists is the advanced stage of gingivitis.
+- 2. Periodontists are the advanced stage of gingivitis.
 Here, the inflammation of the gums has already spread to the bone which supports the teeth.
 If left untreated, periodontitis will cause the teeth to fall out.

 - 3. Acute Necrotising Ulcerative Gingivitis (ANUG) is a rare type of gum disease associated with severe malnutrition and weakened immune system.
 Ulcers form on the gums as a result of bacterial infection.
 Gum tissues then become weak and disintegrate, causing the teeth to fall out.